KengoWada/recipe/README.md

 - Source the environment variables `source .env`

-- Start server in dev mode `yarn start dev`
+- Start server in dev mode `yarn dev`

 - Start server in production mode `yarn start`

+- To populate your database with dummy data:

+  - Start the server `yarn start`

+  - Open another terminal in the same directory and run `node auto/index.js`